cognitedata/oryx/README.md

 output observers (or continuations) of the `HttpHandler`.

-Each `IHttpHandler` usually transforms the `HttpRequest`, `HttpResponse` or the `content` before passing it down the pipeline by invoking the next `IHttpNext`'s `.NextAsync()` member.
-It may also signal error by calling the `ErrorAsync` member to fail the processing of the pipeline.
+Each `IHttpHandler` usually transforms the `HttpRequest`, `HttpResponse` or the `content` before passing it down the pipeline by invoking the next `IHttpNext`'s `.OnNextAsync()` member.
+It may also signal error by calling the `OnErrorAsync` member to fail the processing of the pipeline.

 The easiest way to get your head around a Oryx `IHttpHandler` is to think of it as a functional web request processing pipeline.
 Each handler has the `Context` and `content` at its disposal and can decide whether it wants to fail the